k-Mixup Regularization for Deep Learning via Optimal Transport

-Theorem \ref{thm:closest} implies for large $k$ that the vicinal distribution created by sampling along the cross-cluster matches will almost entirely lie in the voids between the clusters.
+Theorem \ref{thm:closest} implies that for large $k$, the vicinal distribution created by sampling along the cross-cluster matches will almost entirely lie in the voids between the clusters.
 If the clusters correspond to different classes, this will directly encourage the learned model to smoothly interpolate between the class labels as one transitions across the void between clusters.
-This is in contrast to the randomized matches of 1-mixup, which create vicinal distributions that can span a line crossing any part of the space without regard for intervening clusters.
-Lastly, a na\"ive interpolation between a datapoint and its nearest neighbor in a batch would not produce any cross-cluster matchings and would not provide any information in the voids between clusters.
+This is in contrast to the random matches of 1-mixup, which create vicinal distributions that can span a line crossing any part of the space without regard for intervening clusters.
+The behaviors noted by Theorems \ref{thm:clusters} and \ref{thm:closest} are visualized in Figures \ref{fig:toyEgs}, \ref{fig:coupling}, and \ref{fig:local_distribution}, showing that $k$-mixup provides smooth interpolation between clusters, and strengthens label preservation within clusters.